David Patrick, Dean, Old Main 530, 360-650-3170

 Undergraduates at WWU who are in their senior year and have at least a 3.0 grade point average can take a single graduate course during any quarter, but under certain provisions.
 There must not be an appropriate undergraduate course in their field that is equally available; permission must be obtained in advance from the department chair and graduate program advisor of the department offering the graduate course; and the Graduate School must approve the enrollment.
 A senior who later enters a master’s program at WWU may transfer up to twelve credits of coursework into the master’s program.
 The credit must not have been used for the baccalaureate degree and must meet all criteria for transfer credit.
 To register, contact the Graduate School for a registration system override.
 Post-baccalaureate students may enroll for 500- level courses.
 All prerequisites must be met and permission obtained from the department.

-Neither undergraduate nor post-baccalaureate students may enroll in 600-level courses.
+Neither undergraduate nor post-baccalaureate students may enroll independent study or 600-level courses.